nvdatatech/nvdatatech-site/pinlytics/index.md

 # _Currently in beta — feedback shapes what we build next!_

+**Use promo code BETATEST26 for 12 months of free Pro features!** We are looking for valuable user feedback to improve application quality and performance.

 # Pinlytics — Bowling Analytics, Reinvented:

 Pinlytics helps bowlers understand their game at a deeper level.
 Whether you're tracking casual league nights or building toward competitive play, Pinlytics turns every score into meaningful insights that help you grow.